COP29: Renewables boom, but countries cling to fossil fuels – DW – 11/20/2024

 China and the US are the world's biggest polluters of greenhouse gas CO2 and were rated "very low" for climate performance.

 In the US, the landmark Inflation Reduction Act, a climate bill signed by outgoing President Joe Biden, has been positive for expanding renewables, said the authors.
-But "per capita emissions are still very high at 15.8 tons of CO2 equivalent per year," added Höhne.
+But "per capita emissions are still very high at 15.8 tons of CO2 equivalent per year," added climate policy analyst Höhne.

 "This is a huge opportunity for China to gain international recognition — especially in contrast to the future US government," he said.